 What you need to know next is...

-- How many different conventions and styles do you need to use in my studies?
+- How many different conventions and styles do you need to use in your studies?
 What are they?

 - What do these citation styles look like?